-Turn on any baking show and you’re sure to find bakers using pastry bags to frost their creations.
+Turn on The Great British Baking Show and you’re sure to find bakers using pastry bags to frost their creations.
 Think it’s difficult?
 Think again!
-After you learn how to use a piping bag, piping tips and a little bit of practice, you’ll be able to frost cookies, cakes and cupcakes just like the pros.
+After you learn how to use a piping bag, you’ll be able to frost cookies, cakes and cupcakes just like the pros.

 1. Invest in real piping bags

 First things first.
 If you’ve been using zip-top bags as makeshift piping bags, it’s time to invest in some real piping bags that won’t explode!
-You’ll find both disposable and reusable piping bags on the market.
+You’ll find both disposable pastry bags and reusable piping bags on the market.
 Both are great options, but reusable bags can be difficult to clean, which is particularly important if you’re switching between icings (Psst!
 Did you know there’s a difference between frosting vs. icing?).
 The thinner plastic on disposable bags means they are easier to work with.

 2. Try a tip coupler

 If you’ll be switching back and forth between piping tips, try using a coupler.
 The two-piece coupler allows you to switch tips without getting a new bag.
 One of the pieces goes inside the bag before you fill it, and the other piece twists on the outside to hold the tip in place.
 It’s generally recommended to trim your piping bag so that the first thread of the coupler pops out.
 If you’re using a thin filling, or you’ve had leaky fillings in the past, try snipping off a little less than that.
 Better to be safe than sorry when decorating a beautiful cake!

 3. Create a barrier